oraclechinaappdev/CloudNative_Mobile/Java Apps/JavaAppsLab.md

 ### This tutorial demonstrates how to:

-- *Create Oracle Database connectivity by JDBC DataSource in WebLogic Server (WLS) Admin Console {TBD}
+- *Create Oracle Database connectivity by JDBC DataSource in WebLogic Server (WLS) Admin Console [TBD]
 - Clone loyalty JEE Application project source code from Github to Developer Cloud Service (DevCS)
 - Checkout make code changes in an Integration Development Environment (IDE) - Eclipse
 - Commit and push completed source code from Eclipse IDE back to DevCS